Coffee: Mass production

 The port city Mocha in Yemen 1692.

 In the late 16th century, Yemen developed a booming coffee economy.
 Farmers grew coffee on mountain terraces above the Tihamah plain, and trade routes linked its ports to Jeddah and Cairo.
 By the 17th century, coffee had surpassed the global spice trade.
-Up to the end of the 17th century, Yemen was the world’s main producer for coffee, and Mocha was the world's largest shipping port for coffee.
+Up to the end of the 17th century, Yemen was the world's main producer for coffee, and Mocha was the world's largest shipping port for coffee.

 A coffee can from the first half of the 20th century.
 From the Museo del Objeto del Objeto collection.

-Meanwhile, coffee had been introduced to Brazil in 1727, although its cultivation did not gather momentum until independence in 1822.
-After this time, massive tracts of rainforest were cleared for coffee plantations, first in the vicinity of Rio de Janeiro and later São Paulo.
+Coffee was introduced to Brazil in 1727, but its cultivation did not gather momentum until independence in 1822.
+After this time, massive tracts of rainforest were cleared for coffee plantations, first around Rio de Janeiro and later São Paulo.
 Brazil went from having essentially no coffee exports in 1800 to being a significant regional producer in 1830, to being the largest producer in the world by 1852.
 Between 1910 and 1920, Brazil exported around 70% of the world's coffee; Colombia, Guatemala, and Venezuela exported 15%; and Old World production accounted for less than 5% of world exports.

 Many countries in Central America took up cultivation in the latter half of the 19th century, and almost all were involved in the large-scale displacement and exploitation of indigenous people.
 Harsh conditions led to many uprisings, coups, and bloody suppression of peasants.
 The notable exception was Costa Rica, where a lack of ready labor prevented the formation of large farms.
 Smaller farms and more egalitarian conditions ameliorated unrest over the 19th and 20th centuries.

-Rapid growth in coffee production in South America during the second half of the 19th century was matched by an increase in consumption in developed countries, though nowhere has this growth been as pronounced as in the United States, where a high rate of population growth was compounded by doubling of per capita consumption between 1860 and 1920.
-Though the United States was not the heaviest coffee-drinking nation at the time (Belgium, the Netherlands and Nordic countries all had comparable or higher levels of per capita consumption), due to its sheer size, it was already the largest consumer of coffee in the world by 1860, and, by 1920, around half of all coffee produced worldwide was consumed in the US.
+Rapid growth in coffee production in South America during the second half of the 19th century was matched by an increase in consumption in developed countries.
+Nowhere was this growth been as pronounced as in the United States, where a high rate of population growth was compounded by doubling of per capita consumption between 1860 and 1920.
+Though the United States was not the heaviest coffee-drinking nation at the time (Belgium, the Netherlands and Nordic countries all had comparable or higher levels of per capita consumption), due to its sheer size, the US was already the largest consumer of coffee in the world by 1860.
+By 1920, around half of all coffee produced worldwide was consumed in the US.

 Coffee has become a vital cash crop for many developing countries.
 Over 100 million people in developing countries have become dependent on coffee as their primary source of income.
 It has become the primary export and economic backbone for African countries like Uganda, Burundi, Rwanda, and Ethiopia, as well as many Central American countries.